elementalconcept/env-bakery/README.md

 EnvBakery also provides direct access to variables specified in an `.env` file.

+Some environments might now allow file injection and will instead rely on build process to consume environment variables from OS. `parbake` CLI utility is included for such cases.

 EnvBakery is using `.env` parser extracted from [dotenv](https://github.com/motdotla/dotenv) by Scott Motte.
 Sadly, dotenv tries to access Nodejs APIs even when only using its parser.
 This obviously fails when used in a browser environment.
 So the parser code had to be extracted to avoid dotenv dependency entirely.